ThomasGrelier/Udacity-SDC-P6-ExtendedKalmanFilter/README.md

  	 - tools.h & .cpp: function to calculate RMSE,  radar measurement function and its Jacobian
  	 - measurement_package.h: defines a class to be used to store measurements
  	 - json.hpp: JSON is used for communication with simulator
  - /data: a folder containing a data file for testing the extended Kalman filter which the simulator interface provides.
-It contains radar / lidar measurements and true vehicle state (position and velocity).
+It contains radar / lidar measurements and true vehicle state (2D-position and 2D-velocity).
+There are 500 measurements (lidar and radar measurements alternatively).
+Timestep is 50 ms.
  - CMakeLists.txt: file that is used for compiling code